 Corrections and Penology

 This course provides an interdisciplinary review of criminal punishment and correctional systems in the U.S. This course examines dominant punishment philosophies such as deterrence, incapacitation, retribution and rehabilitation.
 Both institutional and community-based approaches to corrections are covered and particular attention is devoted to understanding the social context of current practices, the nature of correctional populations, and the management of correctional systems.
 Prerequisite: SOC 110 or SOC 120 or ANT 101.
-Offered Alternate Years.
+Offered Spring.

 SOC 324 Cr.3